John M. Sutherlin Letter

 Biographical/Historical Note

-William Thomas Sutherlin (born on April 7, 1822) and John Marshall Sutherlin (born on July 11, 1830) were the sons of George Sanders and Polly (Norman) Sutherlin of Danville, Virginia.
-William Sutherlin became a prominent tobacco merchant and innovator, constructing a new tobacco factory (which eventually served as Confederate Prison No. 6) in 1855 and becoming the first person in Virginia to apply steam power to hydraulic tobacco presses.
-He also founded the Bank of Danville and was elected as Mayor of Danville in 1855.
-He resigned as mayor in 1861 when he was elected as a delegate to the Virginia Convention for secession.
+William Thomas Sutherlin (1822-1893) and John Marshall Sutherlin (1830-1881) were the sons of George Sanders and Polly (Norman) Sutherlin of Danville, Virginia.
+William became a prominent tobacco merchant and innovator, constructing a new tobacco factory (which eventually served as Confederate Prison No. 6) in 1855 and became the first person in Virginia to apply steam power to hydraulic tobacco presses.
+He also founded the Bank of Danville and was elected Mayor of Danville in 1855.
+He resigned in 1861 upon election as a delegate to the Virginia Convention for secession.

-During the War, Sutherlin was incapable of active service due to his health but served as Quartermaster of Danville and ultimately rose to the rank of Major.
-When the Union invaded Richmond, Virginia in April of 1865, forcing Jefferson Davis to flee south to Danville, William Sutherlin opened his house to the President and his cabinet.
-Indeed, Jefferson Davis composed his last letter as President of the Confederacy in Sutherlin’s home at the time of surrender.
-After the war, Sutherlin’s business continued, and he was elected to the Virginia General Assembly in 1871.
-He died in Danville on July 22, 1893 and is buried in Green Hill Cemetery.
+During the Civil War, William served as Quartermaster of Danville and ultimately rose to the rank of Major.
+When the Union Army invaded Richmond, Virginia in April 1865, forcing Jefferson Davis to flee south, William opened his house to Davis and his cabinet.
+Davis composed his last letter as President of the Confederacy in William’s home at the time of surrender.
+After the war, William’s business continued, and he was elected to the Virginia General Assembly in 1871.
+He died in Danville in 1893 and is buried in Green Hill Cemetery.
 His home now houses the Danville Museum of Fine Arts and History.

 Arrangement